Swivel-Finance/swivel-py/README.md

 _offline_ you need to be in possession of the private key associated with the address of the order's _maker_.
 See [here](order_examples) for an example.

+##### Private Key
+As mentioned above, you must have acess to the private key intented to be used for signing transactions _offline_ and it should be exported to your shell as `PRIVATE_KEY`.

 ---------------------------